Security & Privacy Statements

 For your protection, so that we may research your request for an account and validate your confidential account information, an individual logon ID will be utilized.
 You will select your own logon ID during the enrollment process.
 A temporary computer-generated password will be delivered via the United States Postal Service after the initial account set-up has been completed.
 You will be prompted to enter your own customized password.

-Also for you protection, your online account will be disabled should you exceed the allowed number of logon attempts.
+Also for your protection, access to your online account will be disabled should you exceed the allowed number of logon attempts.

 Your user password will be authenticated during the log-in process.
 You may change your user password as often as you like and will be prompted to make such a change periodically.
 Your logon ID will never change.